Nguyễn Thanh Khôi

-Nguyễn Thanh Khôi (born 18 November 2001) is a Vietnamese footballer who plays as a midfielder for V.League 1 club Hồ Chí Minh City.
+Nguyễn Thanh Khôi (born 18 November 2001) is a Vietnamese professional footballer who plays as a midfielder for V.League 2 club Becamex Hồ Chí Minh City.

 Early career

-Born in Huế, Khôi started youth career at the age of 13 after he was admitted to the Hoang Anh Gia Lai – Arsenal JMG Academy.
+Born in Huế, Thanh Khôi started youth career at the age of 13 after he was admitted to the Hoang Anh Gia Lai – Arsenal JMG Academy.
 In 2019, he was sent to train with the under-17 side of Feyenoord during a short period.
 At the same year he captained Hoàng Anh Gia Lai U19 to the Vietnamese National U-19 Championship final but failed to win the title after losing to Hà Nội.

-In 2020, Khôi was transferred to the Nutifood JMG Academy, a partner club of Hoàng Anh Gia Lai.
+In 2020, Thanh Khôi was transferred to the Nutifood JMG Academy, a partner club of Hoàng Anh Gia Lai.
 He was part of the U-21 Nutifood squad that won the 2021 Vietnamese National U-21 Championship.

 Club career

-In 2022, Khôi joined V.League 2 side Long An on a loan deal from Nutifood.
+In 2022, Thanh Khôi joined V.League 2 side Long An on a loan deal from Nutifood.
 He scored 2 goals after 16 league appearances for the team.

 In November 2022, after Nutifood was handed over to Hồ Chí Minh City, Thanh Khôi signed for the V.League 1 team.

-In June 2023, Khôi was loaned to Bà Rịa-Vũng Tàu until the end of the 2023 season.
+In June 2023, Thanh Khôi was loaned to Bà Rịa-Vũng Tàu until the end of the 2023 season.

+In July 2026, Thanh Khôi signed for Becamex Hồ Chí Minh City.